 “I have been lucky enough to spend countless hours with inspiring people all over the world.”

 It seems the venture had tapped into a niche just begging to be filled by aesthetes with a voyeuristic bent everywhere.
-Founded by Stephanie (a stylist), Mark (a photographer) and their since-departed co-founder and creative director Erin Kleinberg, Coveteur launched as a platform for showcasing the fruits of the trio’s curious foragings into the homes of their fashion industry contacts, resulting in sneak peeks into rarefied lives that audiences rapidly found irresistible.
+Founded by Stephanie (a stylist), Jake (a photographer) and their since-departed co-founder and creative director Erin Kleinberg, Coveteur launched as a platform for showcasing the fruits of the trio’s curious foragings into the homes of their fashion industry contacts, resulting in sneak peeks into rarefied lives that audiences rapidly found irresistible.
 Style-minded folk from Paris to Perth began breathing sighs of relief into their Chanel Boys: with the curtains of exclusivity finally pulled back on the style set (and their red carpet cousins), the site catapulted the street style phenomenon to a new level by venturing off the streets and into the bedrooms (and closets) of those in possession of that elusive sartorial je ne sais quoi.

 And readers followed.
 Coveteur soon bloomed from creative side project to fashion industry force, and by October 2012, had received more than 5 million visits.
 Fast-forward to 2016 and in just five short years, the brand has ascended to the upper echelons of fashion authority, with an Instagram following hovering just above the 1-million mark, and an ever-expanding list of illustrious fashion types and folk-about-Hollywood willing to fling open their closet doors for its photographers.